 While results suggested no acute effect of exposure to negatively-valenced media clips on performance on basic cognitive tasks or mood, these findings should be interpreted in light of a number of limitations.
 Though working with non-convenient samples is certainly preferable when attempting to apply experimental results to specific populations, it is often more difficult to gain access to large pools of participants in applied settings.
 As such, though the present study was the first to experimentally manipulate exposure to media in an effort to examine cognition in an applied population, with only thirty participants total, and less participants included on certain tasks, it is possible that this study simply did not have the power necessary to reveal effects that might be expected from this type of exposure.
 It is also important to note that the present sample was also composed entirely of veteran officers serving on the department's S.O.T. team.
 As there is some evidence to indicate that experienced officers outperform Field Training Officers (FTOs; "rookies") on certain tasks, it is possible that the officers within our sample had enough experience to remain unaffected by the clips, allowing them to continue performing at expected levels based on baseline scores following our manipulation.
 Furthermore, though all officers are expected to remain calm and collected under pressure, those skills are particularly important for members of the S.O.T. team, who are chosen in part for their ability to perform well in high-pressure situations, potentially making them better suited for performing following exposure to potentially stressful stimuli.
-While the evidence that certain officers have a higher threshold for stress than others, cannot be discounted without further exploration.
+While the present study does not provide evidence that certain officers have a higher threshold for stress than others, this remains an important consideration that cannot be discounted without further exploration.

 Further, though this is a timely topic because of the recent, high-profile incidents involving police officers, the timeliness ironically may create barriers to the conduct of valid experimental research.
 For example, it was not possible to experimentally control for previous exposure to negative media and for any potential first-hand experience of being featured in mainstream media, either individually or as a department.
 While officers did indicate that negative media had impacted them in the last year, it is possible that officers have subsequently become desensitized to unfavorable broadcasts.
-With this in mind, it is important to consider that a minute-long clip—negative or positive—not enough to significantly affect officers who have been potentially experiencing saturated negative publicity for months.
+With this in mind, it is important to consider that a minute-long clip—negative or positive—may not have been long enough to significantly affect officers who have been potentially experiencing saturated negative publicity for months.
 Likewise, officers who are seeing their department on the news might react significantly differently upon exposure to valenced media than those who are only tangentially affected by negative publicity.

-Given the limitations of the current study, it worthwhile to the relationship between media and cognition larger, more varied samples. t is possible that a manipulation that required officers to actively imagine an instance in which they felt negative media influenced them might better reproduce the types of thoughts and feelings officers typically have when considering negative publicity, thus enabling better examination of potential distortions in cognition (Morrison & O’Connor, 2005).
+Given the limitations of the current study, it seems worthwhile to systematically explore the relationship between media and cognition in law enforcement employing possibly lengthier and more personally relevant clips, or potentially a different manipulation entirely, in larger, more varied samples.
+Specifically, it is possible that a manipulation that required officers to actively imagine an instance in which they felt negative media influenced them might better reproduce the types of thoughts and feelings officers typically have when considering negative publicity, thus enabling better examination of potential distortions in cognition (Morrison & O’Connor, 2005).